 Israel and the U.S. face growing isolation over Gaza as offensive grinds on with no end in sight

-Israel and the United States were increasingly isolated as they faced global calls for a cease-fire in Gaza, including a non-binding vote expected to pass at the United Nations later on Tuesday.
-Israel has pressed ahead with an offensive against Gaza's Hamas rulers that it says could go on for weeks or months.

 The war ignited by Hamas' Oct.
-7 attack into southern Israel has already brought unprecedented death and destruction to the impoverished coastal enclave, with more than 18,000 Palestinians killed, mostly women and minors, and over 80% of the population of 2.3 million having fled their homes.
+7 attack into southern Israel has already brought unprecedented death and destruction to the impoverished coastal enclave, with much of northern Gaza obliterated, more than 18,000 Palestinians killed and over 80 per cent of the population of 2.3 million pushed from their homes.

-Much of northern Gaza has been obliterated, and hundreds of thousands have fled to ever-shrinking so-called safe zones in the south.
-The health care system and humanitarian aid operations have collapsed in large parts of Gaza, and aid workers have warned of starvation and the spread of disease among displaced people in overcrowded shelters and tent camps.
+The health-care system and humanitarian aid operations have collapsed in large parts of Gaza, and aid workers have warned of starvation and the spread of disease among displaced people in overcrowded shelters and tent camps.

+At least 23 people were killed in the strikes, including seven children and six women, according to hospital records and an Associated Press reporter who saw the bodies arrive at a hospital.

+"My twin girls, Maria and Joud, were martyred, and my little son, Ammar, also martyred," Harb said.

 In central Gaza, the Al-Aqsa Martyrs Hospital in Deir al-Balah received the bodies of 33 people killed in strikes overnight, including 16 women and four children, according to hospital records.
-Many were killed in strikes that hit residential buildings in the built-up Maghazi refugee camp nearby.
+Many were killed in strikes that hit residential buildings in the built-up Maghazi refugee camp.

+In northern Gaza, Israeli forces stormed the Kamal Adwan Hospital, ordering all men, including medics, into the courtyard, said Ashraf al-Qidra, spokesman for the Health Ministry in Hamas-run Gaza.

+The U.N. humanitarian office said the hospital has 65 patients, including 12 children, in intensive care and six newborns in incubators.
+Some 3,000 displaced people are sheltering there, it said, all awaiting evacuation because of severe shortages of food, water and electricity.

 A non-binding vote on a similar resolution at the General Assembly scheduled for Tuesday would be largely symbolic.

-Israel and its main ally, the U.S., argue that any cease-fire that leaves Hamas in power, even over a small part of the devastated territory, would mean victory for the militant group, which has governed Gaza since 2007 and has pledged to destroy Israel.
+Israel and the U.S. argue that any ceasefire that leaves Hamas in power, even over a small part of the devastated territory, would mean victory for the militant group, which has governed Gaza since 2007 and has pledged to destroy Israel.

+The Biden administration says it does not want to see Israel reoccupy Gaza.
+It has also called for a return of the internationally recognized Palestinian Authority to Gaza and the resumption of peace talks aimed at establishing a Palestinian state alongside Israel.

+Netanyahu on Tuesday acknowledged "there is disagreement about 'the day after Hamas.'"
+He ruled out a return of Palestinian Authority rule, saying "I will not allow Israel to repeat the mistake of Oslo," referring to the peace process in the 1990s that created the authority in the West Bank and Gaza and was intended to reach a two-state solution.

-But many experts consider Israel's aims to be unrealistic, pointing to Hamas' deep base of support in both Gaza and the occupied West Bank, where it is seen by many Palestinians as resisting Israel's decades-old military rule.
+Many experts consider Israel's aim to crush Hamas to be unrealistic, pointing to Hamas' deep base of support among many Palestinians in Gaza and the occupied West Bank, who see it as resisting Israel's half-century of military rule.

-“Destroying Hamas, even its military capability - Israeli leaders' chief war aim - will be a tall order without decimating what remains of Gaza,” said the Crisis Group, an international think tank, in a report over the weekend that also called for an immediate cease-fire.
+Even just destroying Hamas' military capability "will be a tall order without decimating what remains of Gaza," said the International Crisis Group, a think tank, in a report over the weekend that also called for an immediate ceasefire.

-Gallant said Israel has already inflicted heavy damage on Hamas, killing half the group's battalion commanders and destroying many tunnels, command centres and other facilities.

-The Israeli military said Tuesday that its aircraft targeted rocket launching posts throughout Gaza and that ground troops has found 250 rockets, mortar shells and rocket-propelled grenade launchers in a raid.

-Israeli officials have said some 7,000 Hamas militants - roughly one-quarter of the group's estimated fighting force - have been killed and that 500 militants have been detained in Gaza the past month, claims that could not be verified.
-At least 104 Israeli soldiers have been killed in the Gaza ground offensive, the army says.
+Israeli officials have said some 7,000 Hamas militants -- roughly one-quarter of the group's estimated fighting force -- have been killed and that 500 militants have been detained in Gaza over the past month.
+Hamas says it still has thousands of reserve fighters.
+None of the claims could be verified.

-Gallant said that in northern Gaza, Hamas has been reduced to “islands of resistance,” while in the south, where Israel expanded ground operations earlier this month, “they are still organized militarily.”

-Hamas says it still has thousands of reserve fighters - another unverified claim - and on Monday it fired a barrage of rockets that wounded one person and damaged cars and buildings in a Tel Aviv suburb.
-The attack set off sirens in the city, where Gallant's office and the military headquarters are located.

-Lebanon's Hezbollah has repeatedly traded fire with Israel, and other Iran-backed groups across the region have attacked U.S. targets, threatening to widen the conflict.
+Lebanon's Hezbollah, meanwhile, has repeatedly traded fire with Israel, and other Iran-backed groups across the region have attacked U.S. targets, threatening to widen the conflict.
 Iran-backed Houthi rebels in Yemen, who have targeted Israeli shipping, attacked a tanker in the Red Sea with no clear ties to the country overnight.

-Israel has urged people to flee to what it says are safe areas in the south, and fighting in and around the southern city of Khan Younis - Gaza's second largest - has pushed tens of thousands toward the city of Rafah and other areas along the border with Egypt.

-But Israel has also continued to strike what it says are militant targets in so-called safe zones.
-Most of the 23 dead brought into the Rafah hospital overnight were from three families, hospital records show.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press writer Tia Goldenberg in Jerusalem contributed.
+Associated Press writers Jack Jeffery in Cairo and Tia Goldenberg in Jerusalem contributed.

 Shopping Trends